Use of quantality in nuclei and many-body systems: Quantality and the cluster phase in nuclei

 \section{Quantality and the cluster phase in nuclei}

 A step further in including quantum effects in quantities monitoring the behavior of the system can be achieved by the use of the localization parameter \cite{ebr12,ebr13}.
 It is defined as

-where $\lambda$ is the typical spatial extension of the constituent wavefunction and r$_0$ the interconstituent distance at equilibrium.
+where $\lambda$ is the typical spatial extension of the constituent wavefunction and r$_0$ the inter-constituent distance at equilibrium.
 In order to study cluster phases, this dimensionless quantity is $>$1 for homogeneous quantum liquid phase, $<$1 in the crystal case and $\sim$1 in the transitional cluster case.
 This quantity is related to the so-called Br\"uckner one in condensed matter (see Appendix A).
 The interest of the localization parameter is that it takes into account finite-size effects, compared to quantality, by introducing $\lambda$ as an additional quantity to consider in addition to m, r$_0$ and V$_0$.

-In the case of nuclei, the spatial extension of the nucleonic wave function $\lambda$ can be calculated microscopically from e.g. EDF approaches.
-It is well approximated by the confining length of a harmonic oscillator (HO) potential, which parameters are chosen to match the radius $R$ of a given nucleus \cite{ebr18}:
+In the case of nuclei, the spatial extension of the nucleonic wave function $\lambda$ can be calculated microscopically from e.g. EDF approaches \cite{ebr18}.
+It can also be calculated from ab-initio or lattice EFT approaches for instance, by computing the spatial dispersion $\Delta$r of the corresponding wave functions.
+Similarly, the inter-constituent distance could be computed from lattice-EFT calculations, in order to obtain a microscopic value.
+Here, in order to analyze the main impacts of the localization parameter, we use the sound approximation by the confining length of a harmonic oscillator (HO) potential, which parameters are chosen to match the radius $R$ of a given nucleus \cite{ebr18}:

 with $\hbar\omega$ the typical energy of the HO, $m$ the nucleon mass and $V_0$ the depth of the confining potential.
 The typical confining potential V$_0$ has been taken as the one of the magnitude of the nucleon-nucleon interaction of Eq. (\ref{la}).
 This is well justified in nuclei, as the empirical values are 80 MeV \cite{ebr12} and 100 MeV \cite{mot96} for the depth of the confining potential, and the magnitude of the nucleon-nucleon interaction, respectively.
 A more detailed justification for this approximation is given in the appendix of Ref. \cite{ebr14}.